Pisces-Project/Pisces-Geometry/docs/source/reference/coordinates/dev.rst

 The Symbolic / Numerical Duality
 ''''''''''''''''''''''''''''''''

-A key part of this system is its reliance on symbolic mathematics through `sympy <docs.sympy.org>`_, which allows Pisces-Geometry to:
+A key part of this system is its reliance on symbolic mathematics through `sympy <docs.sympy.org>`_, which allows PyMetric to:

 - Build symbolic expressions for differential operators, tensors, and coordinate transformations.
 - Substitute parameter values and simplify expressions at runtime.